-Background & aim: Postponement of the second birth significantly affects the fertility rate.
-The main purpose of this paper was to estimate the survival function of the interval between the first and second birth and its determinants.

-Methods: This study utilized a sub-sample of 363 ever-married women aged 15-49 with at least one child from the 2017 "Iran Fertility Transition Survey" conducted in Tehran and four other provinces, using a structured questionnaire for data collection.
-The Kaplan-Meier estimator was used to determine the second birth interval, while to analyze its determinants, the gamma-shared frailty distributions with the Weibull model were employed.

-Results: The median time from the birth of the first child to the second child was reported 84 months.
-The time ratio of the second birth interval for women with a diploma or less, compared to university graduate women, was 0.754 and 0.748, respectively.
-The time ratio of the second birth interval for married women in the 1980s, in comparison to the recent marriage cohorts, was 0.651.
+ARTICLE INFO ABSTRACT Article type: Original article Background & aim: Postponement of the second birth significantly affects the fertility rate.
+The main purpose of this paper is to estimate the survival function of the interval between first and second birth and its determinants.
+Article History: Received: 22-May-2023 Accepted: 14-Jan-2024 Methods : This study utilized a sub-sample of 363 ever-married women aged 15-49 with at least one child from the 2017 "Iran Fertility Transition Survey" conducted in Tehran and four other provinces, using a structured questionnaire for data collection.
+The Kaplan-Meier estimator was used to determine the second birth Key words: Second Birth Fertility Postponement Population Policy Iran interval, while to analyse its determinants, the gamma-shared frailty distributions with the Weibull model were employed.
+Results: The median time from the birth of the first child to the second child was reported 84 months (The time ratio of the second birth interval for women with a diploma or less, compared to university graduate women, was 0.754 and 0.748, respectively.
+The time ratio of the second birth interval for married women in the 1980s.
+In comparison to recent marriage cohorts, was 0.651.
 Increasing the desired number of children resulted in a shorter interval between the first and second birth (TR = 0.786).
 Experience of abortion (TR = 1.23), prolonged working hours (TR = 1.010), and postponement of the first child (TR = 1.06) were linked to a longer interval between the first and second births.
 Conclusion: The second birth interval in Tehran exceeds the national average, influenced by urban residency, university education, and delays in the first childbirth.

-► Please cite this paper as:
+▶ Please cite this paper as: